marvin255/random-string-generator/README.md

 }
 ```

-Use one of generation methods:
+Use one of the generators methods:

 ```php
 $this->randomStringGenerator->alphanumeric(10);  // 10 symbols of latin alphabet or digits